-Last week we worked with the City of New Haven, Connecticut, to prepare for and respond to Superstorm Sandy.
-This blog post is part of a series in which we discuss our experiences and what we learned as we helped New Haven through this crisis.
+We worked with the City of New Haven, Connecticut, to prepare for and respond to Superstorm Sandy a few weeks ago.
+This post is Part 3 in a series in which we discuss our experiences and what we learned as we helped New Haven through this crisis.

 The City of New Haven, by all accounts, came through Superstorm Sandy with a smooth and efficient response.
 This was the first time the City used Veoci to manage the response to a significant weather event.
 Usage during Sandy showed the value that SaaS software such as Veoci, easy to use and requiring little or no training, can bring to organizing the various teams deployed after the hurricane.
 This post is the first of a series of how New Haven leveraged Veoci to respond to Sandy.

 During an emergency, people call the EOC or 911 to report incidents that affect their home or their street and neighborhood.
 It is not unusual to reach a rate of perhaps ten times the normal volume: as much as 10 calls per 1000 population for a significant weather event; when a hurricane strikes, one in hundred people may make the phone call.
 For a city of one million, that is 10,000 phone calls and a peak rate of 1,000 per hour.